GluuFederation/docs-ce-prod/docs/source/integration/sswebapps/openidc-rp.md

 ```

 ### Authentication Module (mod_auth_openidc)

 !!!
 Note
     The latest version of the apache OpenID Connect module is available from [this page](https://github.com/zmartzone/mod_auth_openidc/releases)

-The latest package for the apache module might have multiple dependencies which must be installed first.
+The latest package for the Apache module might have multiple dependencies which must be installed first.

 Run the following command to install the `mod_auth_openidc` module: